nsrau/azure-docs.it-it/articles/azure-functions/durable/durable-functions-create-portal.md

 > [!NOTE]
 >
-> * Se si sviluppano funzioni permanenti C#in, è necessario prendere in considerazione [lo sviluppo di Visual Studio 2019](durable-functions-create-first-csharp.md).
+> * If you are developing durable functions in C#, you should instead consider [Visual Studio 2019 development](durable-functions-create-first-csharp.md).
 > * Se si sviluppano funzioni permanenti in JavaScript, è consigliabile usare invece lo [sviluppo di Visual Studio Code](./quickstart-js-vscode.md).

 ## <a name="create-a-function-app"></a>Creare un'app per le funzioni